Vernonia: Uses

+Food, medicine and oilseed

 Several species of Vernonia, including V. calvoana, V. amygdalina, and V. colorata, are eaten as leaf vegetables.
 Common names for these species include bitterleaf, onugbu in the Igbo language, ewuro and ndole.
 They are common in most West African and Central African countries.
 They are one of the most widely consumed leaf vegetables of Nigeria, where the onugbu soup is a local delicacy of the Igbo people, and of Cameroon, where they are a key ingredient of Ndolé: the national dish of Cameroon.
 The leaves have a sweet and bitter taste.
 They are sold fresh or dried and are a typical ingredient in egusi soup.